AsmarHaider/assignment_1_auth_2023/README.md

 # Project Overview

-This project is a demonstration of my skills in TypeScript, SQLite, and PostgreSQL, highlighting my ability to integrate these technologies in a cohesive web application.
+This project is a demonstration of my skills in TypeScript, SQLite (in memory via Type ORM), and PostgreSQL, highlighting my ability to integrate these technologies in a cohesive web application.

 ## Important Note on `.env` File
 For ease of setup, a `.env` file is included in the documentation.
 However, I know that including `.env` files in repositories is generally not recommended for security reasons.
 To mitigate this, the `.env` file is also added to `.gitignore`.